 What’s the first thing that happens soon after you find out you’re pregnant?
 You begin browsing baby websites and picking up baby magazines at the local grocery store.
-Before long, you find yourself completely bombarded with all the baby products you just HAVE to have.
+Before long, you find yourself completely bombarded with all the baby products you just HAVE to have and all the pregnancy tips you can manage.

 Don’t get me wrong.
 There’s a lot of cool stuff out there, but if you’re trying to have a baby on budget, you can get away with way less stuff than that baby magazine would have you believe.